Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

 * Select a new project name and `Database` as the project type.
 * Select the available database.
 * Select a name for a database folder.
-* A new project with the selected name is displayed in the project window.
+* A new project with the selected name is displayed in the workspace window.
 This project contains the newly created track.
 * The database window shows a new folder for the used database.
 * Open the context menu with a right click on the project name and select `Save`.
 The project with its data is permanently saved in the selected database folder.
 The saved track appears as a line in the database folder.